kalecream/morning-messages/README.md

 to get this repository

 2. `pip3 install -r requirements.txt`
-to install packages (I need to clean up this file currently.
-It has some extra packages)
+to install packages

 OR

-Install geopy.geocoders, Nominatim, pywhatkit and dotenv
+2. Install `geopy.geocoders, Nominatim, Pywhatkit` and `Dotenv`

 3. Change the phone number, city and country in the environment file.